Master of Science (MS) in Critical Infrastructure

 You’ll work with faculty mentors to develop a major research or critical infrastructure project that demonstrates your mastery of program curriculum and provides prospective employers with evidence of your knowledge and experience.

-Enhancing the security of physical and cyber infrastructures all over the nation requires ongoing training.
-This interdisciplinary center provides working professionals bachelor and master level certificates, plus high school students can explore cyber careers during Cyber Saturdays.
+Enhancing the security of physical and cyber infrastructures across the nation requires ongoing training.
+This interdisciplinary center provides working professionals bachelor- and master-level certificates.

 Market Demand for Critical Infrastructure